House Republicans Aim To Eliminate Tax Credits For Orphan Drugs

 The Biotechnology Innovation Organization, a trade group, and 20 individual drug companies, including Novo Nordisk, Horizon and Sanofi, wrote to Congress late last month urging legislators to keep the credit in the tax overhaul bill.
 BIO vowed Thursday to work with lawmakers to save the credit.

-Yet, James Love of the think tank Knowledge Ecology International welcomed the potential repeal as a way to begin a conversation about "deeper reform" in the financial incentives for rare diseases.
+Yet James Love of the think tank Knowledge Ecology International welcomed the potential repeal as a way to begin a conversation about "deeper reform" in the financial incentives for rare diseases.
 He said that cancer drugs and "huge blockbuster drugs [have] qualified for orphan tax credit[s] ... and certainly provided no relief from high prices."

 Earlier this year, former Rep. Henry Waxman, one of the Orphan Drug Act's creators and champions, co-wrote a report on high drug prices for the Commonwealth Fund that suggested restricting or replacing the tax credit.
 The authors of the report said they don't take a position on the Republican tax bill.